Who We Are

 The Office of International Programs was established in 1986 to strengthen communication and coordination among K-State's many international programs, to achieve strategic planning goals for the university's further internationalization, and to provide a focal point for external international contacts and agreements.
 The office directs Education Abroad, International Student and Scholar Services, English Language Program, International Admissions and Recruiting, Sponsored Students and International Faculty Collaborations.
-This office also oversees the Confucius Institute and the Peace Corps representation and serves both international and domestic students, faculty and scholars.
-Marcelo Sabates serves as the associate provost for international programs.
+This office also oversees the Confucius Institute, the Peace Corps representation, The Vernon Larson Lecture series, the Australian-American Fulbright Commission Oz to Oz Program and serves both international and domestic students, faculty and scholars.
+Grant Chapman serves as the associate provost for international programs.

 Office of International Programs by the numbers

-2016 Kansas State University in Italy was established to expand and improve Education Abroad for KSU students
+2016 Kansas State University Office in Italy established to expand and enhance Education Abroad experience for KSU students and faculty

-488 English language teachers from Ecuador have improved their English language proficiency
+488 English language teachers from Ecuador have improved their English language capacity

 180 Saudi Arabian students are on campus